vigorousnorth/MaineCampaignFinance2018/readme.md

 `>  data18[( (data18$OrgID == gov_ids[1]) | (data18$OrgID == gov_ids[2]) | (data18$OrgID == gov_ids[3]) | (data18$OrgID == gov_ids[4]) | (data18$OrgID == gov_ids[5]) | (data18$OrgID == gov_ids[6]) | (data18$OrgID == gov_ids[7]) | (data18$OrgID == gov_ids[8]) | (data18$OrgID == gov_ids[9]) | (data18$OrgID == gov_ids[10]) | (data18$OrgID == gov_ids[11]) | (data18$OrgID == gov_ids[12]) ) ,]`

 This will work.
 But there’s a much more efficient method.
-Here, the `%in%` operator checks to see if each value on the left matches at least one element the ids vector on the right:
+Here, the `%in%` operator checks to see if each value from the `data18$OrgID` vector on the left matches at least one element the `gov_ids` vector on the right:

 `> govdonors <- data18[data18$OrgID %in% gov_ids,]`

-Here’s a more basic example of the %in% operator:
+Here’s a more basic example of the `%in%` operator to help illustrate how it works:
 ~~~~
 > c(0:5) %in% c(0,5,10,15,20,25,30,35,40)
 [1]  TRUE FALSE FALSE FALSE FALSE  TRUE
 ~~~~
-Only the numbers 0 and 5 in the first array match values in the second array, so the %in% operator only returns TRUE for the 1st and 5th elements.
+Only the numbers 0 and 5 in the first array match values in the second array, so the `%in%` operator only returns `TRUE` for the 1st and 5th elements.

-Similarly,  this vector:
+Similarly,  the vector returned from this command:

-`data18$OrgID %in% ids`
+`data18$OrgID %in% gov_ids`

 will only be `TRUE` where the `OrgID` in a row from `data18` matches one of the values in our `gov_ids` vector.